 Tips for Buying Media

-Buying the right media is as much a question of planning as it is of luck.
+Buying the right media is as much a question of planning as luck.
 Here are some media buying tips that will help you acquire results.

 You’ll need to figure out a few things before you launch your ad campaign.